seanwarman/Design-Patterns-In-Javascript/state.md

 Now we can work with the state objects with the knowledge that if I'm writing the functionality of `HasCardState.removeCard()` I can act as if the card is in the ATM Machine.
-So I'll probably want to write whatever logic I want to actually remove the card then change the state to NoCardState.
+So I'll probably want to write whatever logic I need to actually remove the card then change the state to `NoCardState`.

 ```js
 const HasCardState = {